parcio/julea/doc/db-code.md

 <field> := <field_name> : <field_type>
 ```

+Where <field_name> is only the name of the column and <field_type> is given as `JDBType`.

 ## The db-util Library

-The db-util library contains wrappers for BSON functions and generic functions for interaction with SQL databses.
+The `db-util` library contains wrappers for BSON functions and generic functions for interaction with SQL databses.
 It is intended to ease the implementation and maintanance of SQL DB backends.
 Implementing a DB backend using this library requires you to implement the needed callbacks for sql-generic and initialize the library in the backend initialize function using JSQLSpecifics.
 Then, the respective `j_sql_*` functions can be used in a `JBackend` struct.